Our History & Mission

 Need to Transform Sorry Works! into 501c3 Non Profit Organization

-I have noticed a decline in book sales and also speaking engagements over the last two years.
-There are only so many books that one can sell about a particular topic, and there is a lot more competition out there.
+I had noticed a decline in book sales and also speaking engagements starting in 2014.
+There are only so many books that one can sell about a particular topic, and there was a lot more competition out there.
 This is especially true with speaking and training engagements, as large risk management consulting groups are marketing themselves for disclosure training to hospitals and long-term care organizations.
+Most importantly, many disciples have picked up the disclosure message and are doing their own teaching.

-I believe the time has arrived to revisit the issue of LLC vs. non-profit for Sorry Works!, and I am now advocating that Sorry Works! become a 501c3 non-profit organization.
-In short, the problems that we would have encountered making Sorry Works! a non-profit in 2006/2007 are no longer present (or are significantly diminished).
+In 2016, I believed the time has arrived to revisit the issue of LLC vs. non-profit for Sorry Works!.
+In short, the problems that we would have encountered making Sorry Works! a non-profit in 2006/2007 were no longer present (or are significantly diminished).
 Becoming a 501c3 route would allow Sorry Works! to a) pursue revenue from new sources (foundations, charities, non-profits, individual donors, etc) and b) spend more time on non-revenue generating work that advances the disclosure movement.
 Sorry Works! and myself are very well-known in healthcare, insurance, and legal circles, and we have an impressive track record.
 Moreover, patients and families are now welcome partners in improving patient safety, and I have personally taught disclosure techniques and principles to thousands of clinicians as well as insurance and legal professionals.
 Disclosure is no longer controversial, but much work remains to be done, and Sorry Works! will be uniquely positioned as a non-profit to fill many different roles in the disclosure movement.
-Indeed, Sorry Works! would have a more favorable chance pursuing non-profit funding in 2016 (versus 10 years ago).
+Indeed, Sorry Works! would have a more favorable chance pursuing non-profit funding in 2016 (versus 10 years prior).

 However, as a non-profit, Sorry Works! can continue to fulfill its revenue generating activities (speeches, training seminars, book sales, etc).
 There is nothing unethical or illegal about a non-profit selling their services or content --- non-profit hospitals do it every day!